 Short-term Care Quality

-Switching gears to the final category, this facility also performed admirably in the short-term care category.
-In fact, we gave it a grade of B+ for this category.
-This completed a very strong report card.
-With our short-term care category, we endeavor to craft a valuable measure for rehabilitation.
-In this process, we analyze a nursing home's level of highly-skilled nursing services, including both registered nurses and physical therapy, as well as respiratory therapy.
-Fortunately, it looks like this nursing home employs registered nurses.
-Not every facility employs these types of nurses.
-However, according to the information this nursing home provided, they do not appear to employ physical therapists.
-The final measure we considered in this category is the number of residents that who were able to eventually return home from the facility.
-We found that 5.7 percent of this nursing home's patients returned home as opposed to remaining at the facility on a permanent basis.
+The last area we looked at turned out to be this facility's poorest area.
+Nevertheless, even its lowest point would likely be a highlight for most nursing homes.
+In fact, we awarded it a strong grade of B for short-term care.
+With our short-term care rating, we try to create a valuable gauge for rehabilitation services.
+In this process, we look at the nursing home's scope of highly-skilled nursing services, including both registered nurses and physical therapy, as well as occupational therapy.
+Fortunately, it looks like this nursing home has registered nurses on staff.
+Not all facilities employs these types of nurses.
+On the other hand, according to the data this nursing home provided, it does not look like the facility employs physical therapists.
+The final metric we considered in this category is the number of residents that ultimately returned home from the facility.
+We found that 4.9 percent of this nursing home's residents returned home as opposed to remaining at the nursing home on a permanent basis.

 Rating Over Time